 The management of grazing intensity and intervals is of the utmost importance.
 Therefore, farmers often move their herd on a daily basis under an ultra-high stock density (UHSD) grazing system.
 With this system they replicate the grazing habits of large herds in nature and prevent compaction due to the limited time that the animals spend in one camp.
-The hoof action, manure, urine, saliva and even the CO2 emissions of the herd is beneficial for microbes and plays a big role in the build-up of organic matter in our soils.

-It should be kept in mind that providing enough drinking water is one of the biggest challenges of these UHSD grazing systems seeing that the livestock are moved regularly.
+The hoof action, manure, urine, saliva and even the ${\rm CO}2$ emissions of the herd is beneficial for microbes and play a big role in the build-up of organic matter in our soils.
+It should be kept in mind that providing enough drinking water is one of the biggest challenges of these UHDG systems seeing that livestock is moved regularly.
 Many creative solutions have presented itself to overcome this challenge.